Bognor Regis railway station: History

 Bognor station suffered partial destruction twice: it was blown down in a gale in 1897, and then burned down in 1899.
-The present station buildings by the company architect C.D.
-Collins date from 1902 and have achieved grade II listed building status as a complete example of an Edwardian period seaside station terminus.
+The present station buildings by the company architect C. D. Collins date from 1902 and have achieved grade II listed building status as a complete example of an Edwardian period seaside station terminus.

 The line was doubled at the immediate area of Bognor station in 1902 to ease station working, from Bearsted Crossing, a distance of about 200 yards (180 m).
 The remainder of the branch was doubled on 30 July 1911; the work included the remodelling of the layout at Barnham to incorporate a double junction immediately west of the station, enabling direct running to and from the branch, which had not previously been possible.

 Electrification

-The electrification of the Mid-Sussex line and associated connections was known as the Portsmouth No 2 Electrification (after the Portsmouth Direct Line).
-A government loan at a cheap rate of interest was made available under the Railways (Agreement) Act 1935.
+The electrification of the Mid-Sussex line and associated connections was known as the Portsmouth No. 2 Electrification (after the Portsmouth Direct Line).
+A government loan at a cheap rate of interest was made available under the Railways (Agreement) Act 1935 (26 Geo.
+5 & 1 Edw.
+8. c.
+6).
 The electrification was on the third-rail direct current system already in use in the London suburban area and on the Portsmouth Direct Line.
 It comprised the route from Dorking to Horsham and onwards through Arundel to the coastal junction at Ford and on to Havant (for Portsmouth).
 The line from West Worthing to Ford was included, and the Littlehampton and Bognor Regis branches were covered.
 Barnham and Bognor Regis stations had their platforms extended to 820 feet (250 m) to enable 12-car trains to use them, and the layout at Barnham was altered to facilitate dividing and combining trains there.
 A new 66-lever frame was provided at Bognor Regis signalbox.
 New electrified berthing sidings were provided.

 The official inauguration took place on 30 June 1938, and regular electric services commenced on 2 July 1938.
 The normal fast train service to Bognor Regis from Victoria was via Sutton, Dorking and Horsham, dividing at Barnham.
 The front four-car unit detached and continued forward to Portsmouth, and the rear 8 cars (4-Buf + 4-Cor) ran to Bognor Regis.
 At peak times some London trains ran via Three Bridges, or to and from London Bridge.